 - It is found in Zambia and Kenya.

 - The Cheetah has a tawny, pale buff, or grayish-white colored skin covered with black spots.

 - The skin is covered with fur which is the same color as that of the skin.

 - The face of a Cheetah is similar to that of a domestic cat.

 - It has a small head with short round ears having white tips.

-- Additionally, there are black stripes of fur called “Tear Lines” on its face that run from its eyes along its nose to its mouth.
+- Additionally, there are black stripes of fur called “Tear Lines” on its face that run from its eyes along with its nose to its mouth.

-- It also has black stripes of fur called “Tear Lines” on its face that run from its eyes along its nose to its mouth.
-These “Tear Lines” protect the eyes of the Cheetah from sun’s glare.
-These tear lines similar to the black marks under the eyes of football players.
+- It also has black stripes of fur called “Tear Lines” on its face that run from its eyes along with its nose to its mouth.
+These “Tear Lines” protect the eyes of the Cheetah from the sun’s glare.
+These tear lines are similar to the black marks under the eyes of football players.

 - It functions as a rudder and stabilizes the body of the Cheetah while running at high speeds.
 This also enables the Cheetah to take sharp turns at high speeds.